Key Takeaways

 - A Form W-2, which is required for ICE to review the I-9 Form (if a visa is required)

-Form W-8BEN, also known as Certificate of Foreign Status of Beneficial Owner for United States Tax Withholding and Reporting, is the exception—international contractors must fill it out to prove their foreign classification with the IRS.
+Form W-8BEN, also known as a Certificate of Foreign Status of Beneficial Owner for United States Tax Withholding and Reporting, is the exception—international contractors must fill it out to prove their foreign classification with the IRS.

-It is always best to consult with an experienced immigration attorney when filing paperwork for a foreign worker’s visa to ensure accuracy and compliance with all applicable laws and regulations.
+It is always best to consult an experienced immigration attorney when filing paperwork for a foreign worker’s visa to ensure accuracy and compliance with all applicable laws and regulations.

 You should also use an attorney’s advice when determining if a worker is an employee or a contractor, as misclassifying your workers could lead to penalties down the road.